Artist page

 Bernini should not be approached as a sequence of isolated sculptures removed from their environments.
 His art depends on orchestration: chapel space, sightline, urban setting, moving water, liturgical staging, and the conversion of stone into event.
 Geography is not secondary to his work; it is part of the medium.

 • Book the Galleria Borghese before anything else.
-Entry is timed and capped at 360 visitors per session; slots fill 3–4 weeks in advance.
+Entry is timed and capped at 360 visitors per session; slots fill weeks in advance.
 Without a reservation, you will not get in.
+Reserve your timed entry on Tiqets: slots go fast, especially on weekends.

 • Use the map to build a route that makes geographic sense.
 Rather than chasing a loose list of famous names across the city, use it to understand what kind of Bernini each stop represents: museum sculpture, chapel setting, fountain, architecture.
 The experience changes considerably depending on the type.